How Much Does It Cost to Hire a Truck Driver in 2026?

 Build a Driver Referral Program

 Current drivers are your best recruiters.
-Offer $500-$1,500 referral bonuses — still dramatically cheaper than any staffing agency.
+Offer $500-$1,500 referral bonuses — still dramatically cheaper than any staffing agency (see our driver referral program ideas).
 According to ATRI data , referred drivers have 25% higher retention rates than drivers sourced through job boards or agencies.

 Post on Niche Job Boards